-Whether self managing, or their existing property manager is making mistakes, their current situation is resulting in them leaving money on the table.
+Whether self-managing or their existing property manager is making mistakes and difficult to work with, their current situation is resulting in them leaving money on the table.

-Commercial property owners tend to have run businesses most of their lives, and simply put… they’re done with hassles.
-They don’t want tenant complaints.
-They want to dedicate their time to the things that are more meaningful to them.
+Many commercial property owners have operated businesses most of their lives, and simply put… they’re done with hassles.
+They don’t want to receive and deal with tenant complaints.
+They’ve been there and done that, and now is their time.

 On the financial side, how well your asset is managed today, can dramatically affect how your investment has performed overall when you’re looking back years from now.
 Missed rent reviews, incorrect recovery of outgoings from tenants – there are endless “minor errors” and “oversights” that accumulate and result in lost income, and if left unchecked over any length of time, they are incredibly damaging to your long term earnings.

 Imagine having the ability to actually plan a family holiday in total confidence, knowing the precious time you’ve set aside for yourself and your family won’t be at the mercy of interruptions.
-The best part is you’re not simply delaying the inevitable, leaving the emails and phone messages to pile up while you’re away – someone is handling anything that comes up as it happens, so you can fully let go and relax knowing you’re not returning home to another mess.
+The best part is you’re not simply delaying the inevitable, leaving the emails and phone messages to pile up while you’re away – someone is handling the things that come up as they happen, so you can fully let go and relax knowing you’re not returning home to another mess.

 The kind of results that are possible

 We have helped clients improve their situation to an extent they never would have thought possible when they first came to us.
-Here’s a few examples of what is possible:
+Here are a few examples of what is possible:

-- Graham sold his business then picked-up and retired to Penang where enjoys a much higher quality of living compared to retiring here.
+- Graham sold his business then picked up and retired to Penang where enjoys a much higher quality of living compared to retiring here in WA.
 We manage his property and deposit his rent into his bank account each month.
 Well played Graham!

 Tenants were seriously behind in rent and overall the centre was run down with maintenance long overdue.

-We’re proud so say her situation is now completely transformed, able to focus 100% on her #1 priority, her studies, while the family shopping complex is well cared for.
+We’re proud to say her situation is now completely transformed, able to focus 100% on her #1 priority… her studies, while the family’s retail investment is well cared for.

-- A busy business owner and investor swears he had reached the tipping point, ready to sell the commercial property that had been in the family for 30+ years due to the serial incompetence of a property manager and a malicious tenant who caused tens of thousands of dollars in damage and left 8 skip bins of rubbish behind.
+- A busy business owner and investor swears he had reached the tipping point, ready to sell the commercial property that had been in the family for 30+ years due to the serial incompetence of a property manager and a malicious tenant who caused tens of thousands of dollars in damage, leaving 8 skip bins of rubbish behind!

 After a single consultation with us and acting on our advice, our new client successfully received a large lump sum insurance payment for the damage.
 Now the entire complex of 10 units has been refurbished externally with help from the proceeds of the claim and we’re close to filling all vacancies.

-Sitting down, listening to each one of these investors relay their stories, it occurred to me that there was a common thread – they each had identified other priorities, more worthwhile uses of their time which were not centred around the distractions of managing a property or tenants, and what they most needed was a reliable way of reclaiming their time and removing those distractions.
+Sitting down, listening to each one of these investors relay their stories, it occurred to me that there was a common thread – they each had identified other priorities, more worthwhile uses of their time that were not centred around the distractions of managing a property and its tenants, and what they needed most was a reliable way of reclaiming their time and removing those distractions.